 Step 1: Dry the Boots and Knock Off the Dirt

-Moisture is the enemy of suede boots so you want to make sure they’re dry before you kick off the cleaning process.
+Moisture is the enemy of suede boots, so you want to make sure they’re bone dry before you kick off the cleaning process.

 Step 2: Use Your Suede Brush

-When brushing down your suede boots, only swipe in one direction.
-You likely won’t damage your boots if you brush at them in every direction, but to restore the knap and get that velvety texture back, you want to only brush one way.
+Only swipe in one direction while you brush.
+While you likely won’t damage your boots if you brush them in different directions, keeping each stroke in the same direction will help restore the knap and get that velvety texture back.

-Most of the time, this step is all you need.
-Suede is more durable than many people think, and a simple brushing will do the trick.
+Note: Most of the time, a good brushing is all you need.
+Suede is more durable than many people think, and a simple brushing will do often the trick.

 Step 3: Rub Your Boots with Your Suede Eraser

 A suede eraser is a piece of crepe rubber, which will grip the leather much closer than the brush.
-Dirt stains can be stubborn, so don’t be afraid to put some pressure while rubbing them out.
+Dirt stains can be stubborn, so don’t be afraid to put some pressure while rubbing them out with the eraser.

 You might notice the suede becoming more dull, flat, and grey-looking.
 Don’t worry, that’s the rubber buffing the dirt out.
 Once you use the brush, these dull areas will look refreshed and good as new.